Browns ‘sticking’ with plan to start Taylor over Mayfield

 - Guillermo Heredia's defensive gem saves Mariners as Seattle wins 3-2 to take third in a row from Astros VIEW

-The reviews on Mayfield were beyond exceptional, leading to cries that he should jump Taylor, who went 5 for 5 for 99 yards and posted a perfect 158.3 rating during his two series.
+The reviews on Mayfield were exceptional, leading to cries that he should jump Taylor, who went 5 for 5 for 99 yards and posted a perfect 158.3 rating during his two series.

+Following Sunday’s practice, Browns coach Hue Jackson began shaking his head the moment a reporter began framing a question about the QB situation.

+“Nothing’s changed.
+Tyrod Taylor is our starter,” Jackson said.
+“Baker Mayfield is a young, talented player.
+We have a bright, bright future here with that young man.”

-Zampese was pleased with everything he saw from Mayfield, but he cautioned against putting too much into his first taste of pro football.
+Zampese was pleased with everything he saw from Mayfield, but he cautioned against making too much of his first taste of pro football.

 “He’s had 22 preseason NFL snaps,” Zampese said.
 “He has a long way to go and we’re encouraged with where he’s at right now.”